 - Options for early disease detection and prevention

-As an academic medical center, Froedtert & the Medical College have the expertise to offer comprehensive testing, counseling and referrals to appropriate specialists and services.
+As an academic medical center, Froedtert & the Medical College health network has the expertise to offer comprehensive testing, counseling and referrals to appropriate specialists and services.
 In certain cases, interested people may be able to participate in various genetic research trials throughout the country.

 Genetic Screening & Counseling Programs